Cataarangod/GitHub_Codecademy/CommandLine.md

 ## Serious Part

-The command line is a text interface for our computer's OS (Operating System), We can use it to traverse and edit our filesystem, through the command line you can create new files, edit the contents of those files, delete them aaaand lots of pro things we'll learn together.
+The command line is a text interface for our computer's OS (Operating System), We can use it to traverse and edit our filesystem;
+through the command line you can create new files, edit the contents of those files, delete them aaaand lots of pro things we'll learn together.

-On Mac and Linux we access the command line with Bash; Windows comes with a different buil-in command line, but Windows users can also download bash.
+On Mac and Linux we access the command line with Bash; Windows comes with a different buil-in command line, but Windows users can also download Bash.

 ### Navigation:
 Navigate through a computer filesystem: View the content of the filesystem, move through the different directories (folders), and make new files and directories.